il3ri0/CTEC3905Assignment2/readme.md

 I used and adapted the animation used for the home page logo from [Tutorialspoint.com](https://www.tutorialspoint.com/css/css_animation_tada.htm).

 I implement icons into my contact page from this [website](https://www.bootstrapcdn.com/fontawesome/).
 No bootstrap is involved, that is just the name of the site, the site is recommended for bootstrap users can can be used for other types.

 I implemented the Bounce in effect to my contact page from this [animated.css](https://cdnjs.com/libraries/animate.css/) library.

+## API

+The API https://ajax.googleapis.com/ajax/libs/jquery/3.1.0/jquery.min.js is used in order for the javascript to run on the resume.html page.

 ## Quality and Performance